freeCodeCamp/guide/src/pages/vim/useful-commands/index.md

 ## Other Resources
-- [Vim Golf](https://vimgolf.com/) - A good way to learn from doing vim challenges to get the lowest amount of keystrokes.
+- <a href='https://vimgolf.com/' target='_blank' rel='nofollow'>Vim Golf</a> - A good way to learn from doing vim challenges to get the lowest amount of keystrokes.
 You can see solutions submitted by others if you can't figure the challenge out.

 Read the rest of our Vim Guides to get a better understanding of this powerful editor.